UTBB FRIENDS

 Of course, with a story like this, UTBB Friends is happy to support Carolina through graduation.
 UTBB Friends provides a meal every school day in the cafeteria.
 We also make sure she has the materials she needs for her medical program: scrubs, a stethoscope, and blood pressure monitor, and more.
 We will support Carolina through graduation.

-With your help we can support more deserving students like Carolina.
+Carolina and students like her can apply for a scholarship to help with their needs.
 Learn more about how you can help, or how to sponsor an individual student, here.

 Their mother earns an average of 3500 pesos a month. ($200US, $275CAN)

-Francisco is majoring in Virtual Environments and Digital Business.
-Fernando in Industrial Maintenance.
+Fernando is majoring in Virtual Environments and Digital Business.
+Francisco in Industrial Maintenance.
 Can you imagine majoring in Virtual Environments and Digital Business without your own computer?

-We support the twins with daily meals and bus coupons.
-Francisco received a new laptop from a generous donor.
+We support the twins with daily meals, bus coupons and any materials they need for their majors.
+Fernando received a new laptop from a generous donor.
 His joy at this unexpected gift was massive.
+Francisco received a complete industrial toolkit.

 With your help we can support more deserving students like Fernando and Francisco.
 Learn more about how you can help, or how to sponsor an individual student, here.